vsivsi/git-blob-stream/Readme.md

 #### Higher level git objects

-In addition to blobs, this library can also stream to/from [js-git](https://github.com/creationix) style tree objects.
+In addition to blobs, this package can also stream to/from [js-git](https://github.com/creationix) style tree, commit and tag objects.

 ##### To read a tree blob file: